14 excellent reasons to let go of fear of public speaking

-I'm glad you asked!
+I'm so glad you asked.

 When you learn to feel comfortable speaking publicly you will find you have:

 If the 'old you' suffered from doubt and anxiety, you'll find it gradually replaced by a new self image.

 If you let others do your talking for you in the past or found it hard to express what you wanted to say, that will fade.
 Not only will you be able to fluently speak your mind but you'll find yourself doing it for others too.

-As well as having a flexible vocabulary, you'll no longer 'um' and 'ah' or use any of the fillers we commonly hear in everyday conversation indicating that the speaker may be unsure about what they're saying or anxious about saying anything at all.
+As well as having a flexible vocabulary, you'll no longer "um" and "ah" or use any of the fillers we commonly hear in everyday conversation indicating that the speaker may be unsure about what they're saying, or anxious about saying anything at all.